 DPhil in Philosophy

 The Doctor of Philosophy (DPhil) in Philosophy is a three- to four-year research programme in which a candidate undertakes a doctoral level research project under the guidance of a supervisor.
 The doctoral work culminates in a 75,000-word thesis that is defended in the form of a viva voce examination (oral defence).
-Satisfactory progress through the DPhil is checked in the form of a mini-viva voce examination taking place at the end of the first and second year of study.
+Satisfactory progress through the DPhil is checked in the form of an interim viva voce examination taking place at the end of each of the first and second year of study (commonly referred to as 'milestones').

 For information on how to make an application please see our Admissions Procedure and Entry Requirements page.